tied/bitbucket-notify-jenkins/README.md

 - Geared towards larger corporate environments that have stricter policies and controls
   - limit the URLs that Bitbucket can communicate with
-  - ensure the use of canonical clone URLs
+  - ensure the use of canonical clone URLs that may differ from the configured Bitbucket Root URL
 - Focus on simple and correct configuration
   - minimize user configuration/setup
   - support infrastructure automation through a configuration API and/or bitbucket.properties
-- Intention to support multiple Jenkins notification schemes
+- Support multiple Jenkins notification schemes
   - Support Jenkins [Git Plugin](https://wiki.jenkins.io/display/JENKINS/Git+Plugin)
   - Support Jenkins [Bitbucket Branch Source plugin](https://wiki.jenkins.io/display/JENKINS/Bitbucket+Branch+Source+Plugin)